BlockDevsUnited/l-earn/Lessons/English/L_EARN/Community/LCo2:Contributing.md

 ### Becoming a Contributor
 Anyone can be a contributor.
 You just need valuable knowledge, a passion for education, and some basic Github skills.

-If you're looking for a lesson on a certain topic, and see it missing from BDU L-EARN, consider making it yourself!
-It's well known that teaching is one of the most effective ways to learn.
+If you're looking for a lesson on a certain topic, but don't see it in BDU L-EARN, consider making it yourself!
+Teaching is one of the most effective ways to learn.

 If you're familiar with Github and markdown, you can already start writing lessons and create pull requests, and also bring them up for discussion in the community channels.

 ### Github